 The medallion composition has been used in decorative art for thousands of years, appearing with many variations in Islamic patterning, romanesque tilework, and stained glass.
 In western art, the medallion begins appearing in figurative artwork in the 13th century, when the rose windows of Gothic architecture began influencing medieval manuscript illuminators.
 Perhaps the most literal example of composition using medallions appears in the Psalter of Blanche of Castille.
 Since the Middle Ages, the medallion has been used in round compositions known as tondos and inserted into rectangular compositions, though rarely with the formality found in the Gothic illuminations.
 More often compositions will imply circular movement, but without the rigidity of the medallion armature.

 In music theory, the difference between two notes on a scale is called an interval, and according to Italian artist, architect and author Leon Battista Alberti, the intervals between harmonious notes could be visually harmonious as well, when used as ratios in composition.

 Alberti’s theories were obtuse even when he wrote them, and artists adapted his ideas in a wide variety of esoteric and disconnected ways.
-So why are we talking about a composition method this seemingly arbitrary?
+So why are we talking about a seemingly arbitrary composition method?
 Because it helps us understand why some very strange decisions were made in one of the most famous paintings of all time.

-With Alberti's rhythmic ratios mapped onto Botticelli masterwork, the Venus's underlying composition snaps into focus.
-And this is only a single example—to see more, pick up a copy of The Painter's Secret Geometry to see how Bouleau tracks down Alberti's ratios in many of Botticelli's great works and in other renaissance paintings.
+With Alberti's rhythmic ratios mapped onto Botticelli masterwork, the underlying composition snaps into focus.
+And this is only a single example.
+To see more, pick up a copy of The Painter's Secret Geometry to see how Bouleau tracks down Alberti's ratios in many of Botticelli's great works and in other renaissance paintings.